Scroll for more info

 This Nationals is about more than just ticking off another event.

-It's the 80th anniversary year, a rare chance to celebrate the class properly
+It's the 80th anniversary year, a rare chance to celebrate the class properly.

 Proven championship venue with sheltered waters and reliable racing conditions